 Doesn't it whisper softly that is spring is here?

 Using a wreath on any size porch is acceptable.
-A wreath draws a person eye up and welcomes them with a smile.
+A wreath draws a person's eye up and welcomes them with a smile.
+If you love to make wreaths then my how to make a heart shaped wreath is a great place to start.

 I have a confession to make.